 The name attribute is the name of the value in the generated business event.
-The name of each val must be unique inside a parent event.
-The name will be added to the generated business event's data, along with the corresponding value attribute.
+The name is added to the generated business event's data, along with the corresponding value attribute.

 The following example adds a value named "searchString" when the "Search" event is generated and sent to the Frontend Server.